amntllhz/nutrizie/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## About Laravel
+## About Anaksehat

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+Anaksehat is a website that contains nutritional information equipped with a toddler nutritional status calculation system using the z-score method according to standards.
+This website was created as an effort to reduce stunting in Indonesia through the dissemination of nutritional information and flexibility in checking the nutritional status of toddlers.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).